 The text (Millman and Grabel) will be used principally as a reference.
-Additional materials will be distributed in class.
+Additional materials will be distributed in class and posted on the elms website.
 These materials are intended to supplement the lectures.
 There will also be reading assignments from the Laboratory Manual in preparation for the laboratory work and lectures.